TV and broadband provider reviews

 And if you'd prefer a cheaper option without a TV service, then you can find your ideal package by comparing all the latest broadband deals.

 Our results are based on our regular broadband and pay TV survey.
 Twice a year, we talk to customers to find out what they think of the service they receive.
 This means we're best placed to help you to choose the right service for you.

 In January 2019, we surveyed 3,805 members of the public and asked them about their experiences with their broadband and pay TV provider.
 We report on all providers that have at least 30 respondents.

 Plusnet's TV and broadband deals

-More than 70 Freeview channels are on offer, plus 20 premium channels, including BT Sport Lite (a stripped-down BT Sport package giving access to BT Sport 1 only) and entertainment channels such as Alibi, Comedy Central and Gold.
+More than 70 Freeview channels are on offer, plus 20 premium channels, including BT Sport Lite (a stripped-down BT Sport package offering access to BT Sport 1 only).
 You can then top this up with extra, paid-for, channels if you wish.

 Not interested in subscribing to a TV deal?
 Find out how satisfied Plusnet's broadband customers are in our Plusnet standalone broadband review.

 Supplied Plusnet equipment

 Plusnet gives you a choice of two TV boxes.
 The basic YouView set-top box costs £5 a month (plus £6.99 upfront) and gives you access to more than 70 Freeview channels plus seven days of catch-up TV.
 If you want to pause and rewind live TV, you need a YouView+ PVR.
 This costs the same as the YouView box each month, but has a £57.99 upfront charge.